chartbrew/chartbrew/docs/migrations/v1.0.0-beta.9/README.md

 npm run db:migration
 ```

-That's pretty much it.
+**That's pretty much it**.
 Your existing charts and connections should work as normal, but you will notice a brand new chart builder interface.

 ## Architectural changes

+The following section is just informational - _no action required_.

 ### Models changes